I Want to Be Wanted

 Posted Nov 15, 2014

 Do we ever leave the need to be accepted behind?
 We are social beings and want to belong.
 We use a variety of behaviors to bring us closer to others so they accept us and even like us.
-This social dynamic of wanting to belong, be accepted, starts when we are young, when we play with our siblings and cousins, the kids in our neighborhoods and schools.
-The dreaded sports team selection process when we hope we are not picked last as we relive the pain watching the annual football draft on television.
-Or the “wallflower syndrome” when we sit on the sidelines waiting to be asked to dance and relive this dynamic as adults waiting to be asked on dates through our online dating service.
+This social dynamic of wanting to belong, to be accepted, starts when we are young, playing with our siblings, friends, and classmates.
+We can relive the pain of being last for a sports team when watching the annual football draft on television.
+We can relive “wallflower syndrome,” when we sat on the sidelines waited to be asked to dance, as adults waiting to be asked on dates.